-H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source.

-· Aid that is non-need-based but that was used to meet need should be counted as need-based aid.

-- Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source. - Aid that is non-need-based but that was used to meet need should be counted as needbased aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - · In the chart below, students may be counted in more than one row, and full-time, first-time, - first-year students should also be counted as full-time undergraduates. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-First-time Full- time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad A Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2019 cohort) 724 3,320 261 в Number of students in line a who applied for need-based financial aid 531 2,069 160 С Number of students in line b who were determined to have financial need 410 1,731 143 D Number of students in line c who were awarded any financial aid 410 1,730 140 E Number of students in line d who were awarded any need-based scholarship or grant aid 410 1,724 136 F Number of students in line d who were awarded any need-based self-help aid 270 1,150 103 G Number of students in line d who were awarded any non-need-based scholarship or grant aid 0 0 0 Н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 83 381 12 I On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 76% 50% J The average financial aid package of those in line d .
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$41,244 \$42,854 \$17,955 κ Average need-based scholarship and grant award of those in line e \$38,118 \$39,068 \$15,163 L Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f \$4,603 \$5,677 \$4,148 М Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan \$4,144 \$5,258 \$4,007
+Full-time First-time First-year Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad A Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2022 cohort) 1,023 3,427 279 в Number of students in line a who applied for need-based financial aid 802 2,246 194 С Number of students in line b who were determined to have financial need 639 1,895 168 D Number of students in line c who were awarded any financial aid 634 1,885 167 Е Number of students in line d who were awarded any need-based scholarship or grant aid 630 1,875 165 F Number of students in line d who were awarded any need-based self-help aid 403 1,202 95 G Number of students in line d who were awarded any non-need-based scholarship or grant 0 0 0 н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 107 354 8 ı On average, the percentage of need that was met of students who were awarded any need- based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 78% 76% 43% J The average financial aid package of those in line d .
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$45,541 \$46,181 \$17,175 κ Average need-based scholarship and grant award of those in line e \$42,983 \$42,822 \$15,120 L Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line ${f f}$ \$4,254 \$5,384 \$4,021 м Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line ${f f}$ who were awarded a need-based loan \$4,006 \$5,141 \$4,137 than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.
+Numbers should reflect the cohort awarded the dollars reported in H1.